dereksonderegger/444/docs/06_FlowControl.md

 ## [1] "t = 3.157  and p.value = 0.008"
 ```

 Nearly every function we use to do data analysis is written in a similar fashion.
-Somebody decided it would be convenient to have a function that did an ANOVA analysis and they wrote something similar to the above function, but is a bit grander in scope.
-Even if you don't end up writing any of your own functions, knowing how to will help you understand why certain functions you use are designed the way they are.
+Somebody decided it would be convenient to have a function that did an ANOVA analysis and they wrote something that is similar to the above function, but is a bit grander in scope.
+Even if you don't end up writing any of your own functions, knowing how  will help you understand why certain functions you use are designed the way they are.

 ## Exercises  {#Exercises_FlowControl}